menaruben/trolllang/README.md

 # The Nuni Programming Language
 > ⚠️ **_WARNING:_** THIS LANGUAGE IS NOT FINISHED -> DO NOT USE FOR PRODUCTION OR SERIOUS USE CASES

 "Nuni" is a programming language written in Ruby.
 I am writing this language for the sake of fun and studying the process of creating programming languages - meaning that this language shouldn't be used for serious business cases.
 I am still trying my best to make a small but interesting language!
+My goal is not to have an amazing looking and powerful language but to have fun!

 ## Hello World
 ```